Over 25 actionable festive packaging tips

 Introduction

-Although many businesses – particularly larger retailers and ecommerce sellers – focus on Black Friday and Cyber Monday, this can be a mistake.
-Although these are typically the busiest two days of the year (although Amazon Prime Day is fast catching up), the extended run-up to Christmas is consistently the busiest for overall sales (reflected in these Christmas packaging facts).
+Although many businesses, particularly larger retailers and eCommerce sellers, focus on Black Friday and Cyber Monday, this can be a mistake.
+Although these are typically the busiest two days of the year (except for Amazon Prime Day, which is fast catching up), the extended run-up to Christmas is consistently the busiest period for overall sales (as reflected in these Christmas packaging facts).

-Yet, whilst some Christmas shopping for gifts takes place on Black Friday, a large percentage of items purchased are for the individual buying them (particularly big-ticket items such as TVs, fridges and sofas, as well as fashion and clothing).
+Yet, whilst some Christmas shopping for gifts takes place on Black Friday, a large percentage of items purchased are for the individual buying them (particularly big-ticket items like TVs, fridges, sofas, as well as fashion and clothing).

-Christmas, in contrast, sees consumers buying gifts for family and friends – meaning they purchase multiple items rather than one-off (often impulse) purchases.
+Christmas, in contrast, sees consumers buying gifts for family and friends, leading them to purchase multiple items rather than one-off (often impulse) purchases.

-Data from The Telegraph suggests that the average British family spends as much as £800 on Christmas presents.
-This behaviour is why December consistently has the highest sales figures each year.
+Data from The Telegraph suggests that the average British family spends just short of £600 on Christmas presents.

-Your business must be ready to take advantage of the significant increase in sales volume during this period.
+The bottom line?
+Your business must be ready to capitalise on the significant increase in sales volume during this period.

-Arguably, the most crucial advice for a business during Christmas is to be prepared.
-Once your inventory, processes, staff and fulfilment are in place, it is also vital to consider your sales, marketing and promotional strategy.
-Winning customers – and sales – is ultimately the difference between a successful Christmas period and a lacklustre one.
+Arguably, the most crucial advice for a business during the Christmas period is to be prepared.
+Once your inventory, processes, staff and fulfilment are in place, it is also vital to consider your sales, marketing, and promotional strategy.
+Winning customers and sales is ultimately the difference between a successful Christmas period and a lacklustre one.

-The remainder of this guide provides a checklist of 25 points that you must consider if you want your packaging to meet increased demand and help drive sales and customer satisfaction.
+The remainder of this guide provides a checklist of 25 points you must consider to ensure your packaging meets increased demand and drives sales and customer satisfaction.

 The guide splits these into several categories and topics, including the following: